marina601/easy-cocktail-recipes/README.md

 ### Code

-- My mentor Medale Oluwafemi has helped me to refactor the code in recipes.js and write html elements dinamcally in JavaScript instead of repeating the same code and targetting html elements from the recipes.html
+- My mentor Medale Oluwafemi has helped me to refactor the code in recipes.js and write html elements dynamcally in JavaScript instead of repeating the same code and targetting html elements from the recipes.html

-- Code to get contact form to to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/) and adopted to site purpose.
+- Code to get the contact form to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/) and adopted to site purpose.

-- Responsive navbar has been created with help of tutorial from [Web Dev Simplified](https://www.youtube.com/watch?v=At4B7A4GOPg)
+- Responsive navbar has been created with help of a tutorial from [Web Dev Simplified](https://www.youtube.com/watch?v=At4B7A4GOPg)

 - Fully responsive background image code has been taken from [CSS tricks](https://css-tricks.com/perfect-full-page-background-image/)

 ### Media

-- Background image and the images for site creators have been sorced from [Pixabay](https://pixabay.com/)
+- Background image and the images for site creators have been sourced from [Pixabay](https://pixabay.com/)

 ##### back to [content](#table-of-content)

 ### Acknowledgment

-- I would like to thank my mentor Medale Oluwafemi for helping to understand the concept of JavaScrips and guided me throug reducing the lenght of the my code and creating dynamic element in JavaScript, also pointing me in the right direction with UX design of the site
+- I would like to thank my mentor Medale Oluwafemi for helping to understand the concept of JavaScript and guided me through reducing the length of my code and creating dynamic elements in JavaScript, also pointing me in the right direction with UX design of the site

 - My fellow student Aukje Byllsa who took the time to review my project and give me some helpful suggestions on what aspects could be improved.

-- Tutor support at Code Institute for their paitance and helping me with the login of JavaScript.
+- Tutor support at Code Institute for their patience and helping me with the login of JavaScript.

 ##### back to [content](#table-of-content)